 Invest in quality moving materials - make sure your boxes are sturdy enough, your tape strong enough and your labels sticky enough!
 Even if you’re sourcing these second-hand, they need to be up to a certain standard.

 Pack a little and often - after all, Rome wasn’t built in a day.
-If you're doing your own packing for moving you have the freedom of doing it on your own timeline.
+If you're doing your own packing for moving then you have the freedom of doing it on your own timeline.
 Start early and pack for an hour to two each day rather than in one big chunk.

 Get specific with your labelling - ok we know we’ve mentioned this a few times, but we can’t stress enough how important your labelling is.
 Not just in terms of room, but contents and weight too.
-Add ‘delicate’, ‘no not bend’ and ‘heavy’ to your boxes too.
+Add ‘delicate’, ‘no not bend’ or ‘heavy’ to your boxes too.
 This way everything arrives in the condition it left in.